Corporate Governance

 The selected indicators are operating profit as a measure of earning power and enhanced growth potential, and ROE as a measure of improvement in capital efficiency.

-2. Individual performance
+2. Business division performance

 Process of Determining Remuneration